Save Rich, fudgy brownies that ingeniously repurpose leftover nut-milk pulp, minimizing food waste while maximizing chocolate flavor.

 Each brownie has approximately 210 calories, 13 g fat, 23 g carbohydrates, and 4 g protein per serving.

-Pin it Makes a perfect treat for any occasion.
+Makes a perfect treat for any occasion.
 Enjoy your brownies fresh or keep leftovers in an airtight container for up to four days.

 Frequently Asked Questions